trustedlogin/docs/docs/Client/security.md

 - `delete_site`
 - `remove_users`

-In order to maintain a higher level of security, users created with TrustedLogin are not able to create other users.
+In order to maintain a higher level of security, users created by TrustedLogin with the `clone_role` configuration enabled are not able to create other users.
 This will help prevent the possibility for support agents to create secret users for themselves.

-Also, it makes sense to not allow support to delete a site or delete other users!

 ## Access control {#access-control}